Nicholas Hawksmoor: Death and obituary

 Hawksmoor died on 25 March 1736 in his house at Millbank from "Gout of the stomach".
 He had suffered poor health for the last twenty years of his life and was often confined to bed hardly able to sign his name.
-His will instructed that he be buried at the church of St Botolph Shenley, Hertfordshire, Shenleybury, which has been deconsecrated so the tomb now sits in a private garden.
-The inscription, cut by Andrews Jelfe a mason who worked regularly on his buildings reads:
+His will instructed that he be buried at the church of St Botolph Shenley, Hertfordshire, Shenleybury.
+The church was subsequently deconsecrated and Hawksmoor's tomb now sits in a private garden.
+The inscription (cut by Andrews Jelfe, a mason who worked on Hawkesmoor's buildings) reads: